RobertMueller2/PowerToysRunPluginBoilerplate/README.md

 Use one of the releases and copy the archive content to `%localappdata\PowerToys\RunPlugins\BoilerplateText`.

-Please note, if you are updating, and if you have just PowerToys Run, you may have to exit PowerToys because otherwise the files may be in use.
+Please note, if you are updating, and if you have just used PowerToys Run, you may have to exit PowerToys because otherwise the files may be in use.

 Or you could follow the build instructions, build with Release configuration and copy the plugin from the release folder.